cloudant-labs/location-tracker-nodejs/tutorial/tutorial.md

 ### User Login

-In `app.js`, you will find the following route for handling user logins:
+In `app.js` you will find the following route for handling user logins:

 ```javascript
 // Handle user login
 app.post('/api/_session', jsonParser, api.postSession);
 ```

+The `api.postSession` function:

+1. Gets the user's document from the `user` database
+2. Decrypts the API password using the password supplied by the user
+3. Authenticates with Cloudant using the API key and decrypted API password
+4. Passes along the authentication cookie from Cloudant (assuming authentication was successful)

 ### User Session

-In `app.js`, you will find the following route for handling getting user session info:
+In `app.js` you will find the following route for handling getting user session info:

 ```javascript
 // Handle getting user session info